 Welcome to my website!

 I am an applied microeconomist with research interests in labor and development.
 I received my Ph.D. in applied economics from the Charles H. Dyson School of Applied Economics and Management at Cornell University in 2022 and was a postdoctoral research fellow at the University of Sydney School of Economics and the ARC Life Course Centre from 2022 to 2024.
+I am currently a postdoctoral fellow at Fulbright University Vietnam.

 I am also the translator behind the Vietnamese editions of Alvin E. Roth's Who Gets What and Why (Tri Thuc Publishing House, 2017) and David S. Evans and Richard L. Schmalensee's Matchmakers: The New Economics of Multisided Platforms (joint with Chi Tran; The Gioi Publishers, 2019), and the editor of the Vietnamese translation of Richard Thaler's The Winner's Curse.

-You can reach me at tung.dang[at]sydney.edu.au.
+You can reach me at tung.dang[at]fulbright.edu.vn